State baseball coaches again recognize Litchfield's Jeff Wollin

 “I remember saying somewhere near the end of my playing career even saying to my wife, I think maybe I should quit ... and she says, well, ‘Why, do you still like it?’
 Yeah.
 ‘You still pretty good at it?’
 Yeah.
 ‘Why not keep doing it?’

-“I guess I’ve been doing this long enough to maybe make some difference,” he said.
+“I guess I’ve been doing this long enough to maybe make some difference,” he said of coaching high school baseball.
 “It’s going fast, but I guess I never really thought of why keep doing it, but why wouldn’t I want to keep doing it?”